tskit-dev/tskit/docs/numba.md

 ## Tree Iteration

-Tree iteration can be performed using the {class}`NumbaTreeIndex` class.
+Tree iteration can be performed in `numba.njit` compiled functions using the {class}`NumbaTreeIndex` class.
 This class provides `next()` and `prev()` methods for forward and backward iteration through the trees in a tree sequence.
 Its `in_range` and `out_range` attributes provide the edges that must be added or removed to form the current tree from the previous tree, along with the current tree `interval` and its sites and mutations through `site_range` and `mutation_range`.